AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 tunneling across the barrier, the probability of the formation of

-the universe would be P ~ e -k. r p / r ,
+the universe would be P ~ e -k. rp/r,

-where k is a constant.
+where k is some constant.
+Thus, with a decrease in

-the universe decreases rapidly.
+probability of quantum formation of the universe decreases

 According to this